Troubleshooting Windows containers on Docker

 Docker system prune

-After a while, your container host will have many unused objects: images, networks, volumes.
-This happens as you update container images, improve configuration, etc. However, the old objects that aren't used anymore, continue to consume resources from the host, which might impact performance – aside from making it harder to visualize the important resources.
+After a while, your container host will have many unused objects like images, networks, and volumes.
+It happens as you update container images, improve configuration, etc. However, the old objects that aren't used anymore continue to consume resources from the host.
+It might impact performance, and make it harder to visualize the important resources.

 To clean up objects that aren't used anymore, you can run the following command: